top of page

 Site engineering is relevant to a wide range of construction projects, including:

-New residential builds, where foundations, walls and drainage all need to be set out accurately from the engineer's drawings
+• New residential builds, where foundations, walls, and drainage all need to be set out accurately from the engineer's drawings.

-Commercial and industrial construction
+• Commercial and industrial construction.

-Road and infrastructure works
+• Road and infrastructure works.

-Retaining walls, drainage schemes and earthworks
+• Retaining walls, drainage schemes, and earthworks.

-Extensions and outbuildings where the new structure must be correctly positioned relative to the existing building and boundaries
+• Extensions and outbuildings, where the new structure must be correctly positioned relative to the existing building and boundaries.

-Solar farm and renewable energy installations
+• Solar farm and renewable energy installations.

-Survey Control and Setting Out
+The Importance of Survey Control in Setting Out

-We work directly from the engineer's coordinate data, site plans or AutoCAD drawings.
+We work directly from the engineer's coordinate data, site plans, or AutoCAD drawings.
 If design coordinates are not provided, we can calculate setting out data from the drawings and cross-check against the design intent before putting marks on the ground.

 Once construction is complete or at key stages during the build, an as-built survey verifies that the works have been carried out in the correct positions and at the correct levels.
 As-built surveys are used to confirm compliance with the design, identify any deviations that need to be resolved, and provide a record of what was actually constructed.